What the East Wight has to offer:

 Appley Beach, with its six miles of beautiful sandy beach and wonderful play area for children situated within the woodland behind and a 9 hole golf course.
 Beyond Appley Tower to the East, dogs are permitted and there are two good beach restaurants either end of the beach.

 Arreton has a feast of attractions including The Barns and Craft Village, Arreton Manor and Amazon World.
 Nearby is the popular Robin Hill Adventure Park with exciting rides and a 400m toboggan run.
 This is a really fun day out for all the family.
-Nearer the coast is the Bembridge Windmill and the Seaview Wildlife Encounter.
+Nearer the coast is the Bembridge Windmill.
 The steam railway offers rides on the steam engines and puff their way through the pretty countryside.

 Hiring bikes is easy and the Island is a place of destination for keen bikers and family enthusiasts.
 There are also a few riding stables to choose from around the island from where you can either hack through country side or along beaches.
 Photographers and walkers won't be disappointed and historians are also indulged with our castles and roman villas.
 Sailing, fishing and wonderful places to walk dogs and fly kites, there's something for everyone.